Linaro/lava/doc/v2/glossary.rst

     is a string, unique within the group.
 It is recommended to make these strings descriptive using underscores instead of spaces.
 The messageID will be included the the log files of the test.

+  metadata
+    Test jobs should include metadata relating to the files used within the job.
+Metadata consists of a key and a value, there is no limit to the number of key value pairs as long as each key is unique within the metadata for that test job.

+    .. seealso:: :ref:`job_metadata`

   MultiNode
      A single test job which runs across multiple devices.